When it comes to hiring part-time CFOs, there are, as you would expect, many different perspectives, experiences, and opinions.

 So ask that question!
 And don’t pay any more than you feel makes sense for your business.
 Truthfully, depending on the business stage you are in, a lower-cost part-time CFO may make sense for a while.
 Then, like any investment, it may make sense to level up at a later stage.

 Regardless of stage, though, ask any potential candidate a question like: “What kind of value are you going to bring to my business?
-How quickly will I not only recoup, my cost as a result of hiring you?
+How quickly will I recoup my cost as a result of hiring you?
 What are the ways in which you can drive cash to my bottom line more quickly than I can myself? ”

 Experienced CFOs who are worth their price should be able to predict concrete ways in which they will add value to your company.
 And look for answers that involve improvements in cash flow and profitability.